-^[2] Subject to the exemptions provided for in paragraph 37 below.
+^{2/} Subject to the exemptions provided for in paragraph 37 below.

-IV.
-ATTACHMENT AND TERMINATION OF AGENCY SAFEGUARDS

-A. Attachment to nuclear materials

-- 33. In each of the following cases Agency safeguards will be attached to nuclear material supplied by the Agency and to special fissionable material produced in or by the use of such material, if the quantity of such PN material in the State exceeds: - (a) Two metric tons in the case of uranium with a uranium-235 content between 0.5 and 1.0 per cent, or for any portion thereof the equivalent amount of more highly enriched uranium, plutonium or uranium-233;[3] - (b) Four metric tons in the case of depleted uranium with a uranium-235 content of less than 0.5 per cent; - (c) Four metric tons in the case of thorium.
+- 30. Agency safeguards will be applied to: - (a) Nuclear material to which Agency safeguards are attached - (b) Nuclear material while it is intermixed with nuclear material to which Agency safeguards are attached; and - (c) Nuclear material in Member States to which Agency safeguards are attached at the request of Member States. - 31.
+Agency safeguards will be applied to: - (a) Facilities to which Agency safeguards are attached; - (b) Facilities while they are processing, using, storing or transporting materials to which Agency safeguards are attached; and - (c) Facilities in Member States to which Agency safeguards are attached at the request of Member States. - 32.
+Agency safeguards will be applied to specialized equipment and non-nuclear materials to which Agency safeguards are attached and to facilities incorporating these items. - IV.
+ATTACHMENT AND TERMINATION OF AGENCY SAFEGUARDS - A. Attachment to nuclear materials - 33.
+In each of the following cases Agency safeguards will be attached to nuclear material supplied by the Agency and to special fissionable material produced in or by the use of such material, if the quantity of such PN material in the State exceeds: - (a) Two metric tons in the case of uranium with a uranium-235 content between 0.5 and 1.0 per cent, or for any portion thereof the equivalent amount of more highly enriched uranium, plutonium or uranium-233;2/ - (b) Four metric tens in the case of depleted uranium with a uranium-235 content of less than 0.5 per cent; - (c) Four metric tons in the case of thorium.